-To accomplish this task, the state uses licensed general contractors, who in turn bring in licensed subcontractors to complete the wildfire debris removal work.
+To accomplish this task, the state uses licensed general contractors.
+They in turn bring in licensed subcontractors to complete the wildfire debris removal work.

-The debris clean-up operation is usually completed in two phases.
+The debris clean-up operation usually has two phases.

 Household hazardous waste removal work is completed in the first phase, overseen by the California Department of Toxic Substances Control or another dedicated agency.

-Household properties are cleared of propane tanks, compressed gas cylinders, solvents, paints, thinners, air-conditioners, lawn mowers, lead acid batteries, etc. that fall in the `segregated’ category.
-The damaged properties are then analyzed for presence of asbestos and its safe removal.
+Workers clear household properties of propane tanks, compressed gas cylinders, solvents, paints, thinners, air-conditioners, lawn mowers, lead acid batteries, etc. that fall in the `segregated’ category.
+They then analyze the damaged properties for presence of asbestos and its safe removal.

-The second phase involves the removal of fire-related debris and this work is overseen by the California Department of Resources Recycling and Recovery.
+The second phase involves the removal of wildfire debris and this work is overseen by the California Department of Resources Recycling and Recovery.

 Site assessment and documentation is the first job during this phase to establish property-specific hazards, condition of utility infrastructure etc. Soil samples are evaluated to find the most effective way to approach clean-up endeavors in a specific location and avoid possibilities of leaving behind material that is toxic or harmful to the environment.

 Next comes debris removal.
-Ash, charred debris and other contaminated materials from burned structures may be hazardous wastes.
-To minimize exposure to emergency personnel, the general public, and workers involved with restoration efforts, and to minimize air dispersion and run-off to surrounding surface waters, the ash and contaminated debris is cleaned up and contained as quickly as possible and hauled off-location.
+Ash, charred debris, and other materials from burned structures may be hazardous.
+Workers clean up and contain ash and contaminated debris as quickly as possible and haul them off-location.
+This minimizes exposure to emergency personnel, the general public, and workers involved with restoration efforts.
+Additionally it reduces air dispersion and run-off to surrounding surface waters.

 Care is taken to make sure that uncontaminated and unburned hazardous materials (hazardous, smoke-damaged materials from partially burned structures) are not collected at the same time as ash and debris.

-Instead, these materials are segregated and directed to local hazardous waste collection programs.
+Instead, workers separate these materials and direct them to local hazardous waste collection programs.

 Ash and contaminated debris from industrial properties pose some unique challenges during this clean-up phase.

-Waste from industrial locations is more likely to contain hazardous residues that are not typically found in the municipal solid waste stream.
-Therefore, disposal to a municipal solid waste landfill (class three) may not be appropriate for these materials and local certified hazardous materials program and/or DTSC has to be contacted if assistance or site evaluation is needed from such premises prior to containment.
+Waste from industrial locations is more likely to contain hazardous residues not typically found in the municipal solid waste stream.
+Therefore, disposal to a municipal solid waste landfill (class three) may not be appropriate for these materials.
+Workers must contact a local certified hazardous materials program and/or DTSC if they need assistance or site evaluation.

 Once all waste material has been disposed in the best possible way, a sampling is conducted to confirm the area is clear and hazard-free.
-Soil is sampled and analyzed once again and the results are compared to clean-up goals.
+Crews sample and analyze soil once again and compare the results to clean-up goals.

-Erosion control measures, such as storm water management, are then undertaken to control sediment runoff and promote vegetation growth.
+Workers employ erosion control measures, such as storm water management, to control sediment runoff and promote vegetation growth.

-Then there is a final inspection, after which property owners are given a certificate that verifies the location is clean and eligible to receive a building permit.
+Then there is a final inspection.
+After this, property owners receive a certificate verifying that the location is clean and eligible for a building permit.

-Wildfire debris removal is an extremely laborious and expensive process with many variables, but unless this is done with maximum responsibility, future problems with the environment health of the location becomes uncertain.
+Wildfire debris removal is an extremely laborious and expensive process with many variables.
+However, unless workers do this with maximum responsibility, future problems with the environment health of the location becomes uncertain.

 At Custom Truck One Source, we are deeply grateful to a great many of our customers who are working tirelessly at wildfire devastation sites to remove waste and make homes and the environment in California whole again.

-Thank you for your efforts, and we wish the state of California and victims of the 2018 wildfires a speedy recovery!
+Thank you for your efforts.
+We wish the state of California and victims of the 2018 wildfires a speedy recovery!

 * Source: Calrecycle.ca.gov